 Typical offers are made for 88 tariff points for the BSc Psychology and Counselling programme.
 There is no expectation that A-level candidates will have studied psychology at A-level and, although they typically would have studied a (social) science at A-level, students with a mix of subjects across the A-level spectrum are welcome.

 This programme also welcomes applications from non-traditional entry students who have had a break from education, and those who wish to move into the social science area or care disciplines, as well as international applicants (subject to minimum English language requirements).

 Here at UWTSD, we place great importance on encouraging non-standard entry students with relevant life skills and academic potential to join our course.
 Additional study skills support is always available for any student needing more one-to-one tuition.
-The nature of assessments and feedback in the first year provide ample opportunity for students to develop their confidence and academic style.
+The nature of assessments and feedback in the first year provides ample opportunity for students to develop their confidence and academic style.

-1. Students may be required to apply for and obtain a UWTSD Enhanced Disclosure Barring Check (DBS).
+Students may be required to apply for and obtain a UWTSD Enhanced Disclosure Barring Check (DBS).
 The fee for this is dependent on the DBS; it is currently approximately £44.

 The teaching team on this programme offer a mix of expertise in experimental psychology, applied health psychology, therapeutic counselling practice and psychotherapeutic approaches.
 This diverse mix of skills and experience inform both the teaching and research areas across all programmes within School, and creates an exciting and dynamic learning environment where students can flourish and develop strong academic, research and transferable skills.

 The School has strong links with the local Community through its community engagement work, as well as with national charities and the NHS, alongside a growing national and international research profile.